This list is representative of the nature and number of electives offered each year.

 Professor Emily J. Blanchard

-The past seventy years have seen unprecedented expansion in the breadth and depth of economic links between countries.
+The past seventy years have seen unprecedented expansion in the breadth and depth of economic links across countries.
 Global supply chains span oceans and continents as never before, just as workers and capital are also increasingly mobile.
-Countries’ economic interests no longer rest neatly within their geographic borders: a mercantilist mindset in which `American’ firms hire American workers, file their patents in America, and use American capital and inputs is clearly outdated -- as is the equally misplaced assumption that U.S.-based factories are necessarily locally owned.
 Increasing integration of the world economy poses fundamental challenges and opportunities for firms and policy-makers alike.
-In this research to practice seminar, we will explore the intersection of firms and public policy (including trade, immigration, FDI, and intellectual property protection), through the lens of current research in economics.
+In this research to practice seminar, we will explore the interplay between firms and public policy through the lens of current research in economics.
+We will focus on important practical and political issues related to international trade, immigration, and foreign direct investment.

 LEADERSHIP IN THE GLOBAL ECONOMY (LGE)